ItokawaK/MoNaS/README.md

 - `-t`, `--max_cpu` and `-b`, `--bwa_treads`

   MoNaS uses `-t` number of threads at the same time in maximum.
   In the BWA or HISAT2 stage, several samples are processed parallelly using `-b` threads for each sample.
-Thus, number of BWA or HISAT2 processes running at simultaneously will be `-t` // `-b`.
+Thus, number of BWA or HISAT2 processes running at simultaneously will be `-t` / `-b`.
   Basically, running many BWA or HISAT2 processes with small number of thread/process may increase speed of analysis but increases memory usage especially if you use large genome reference (e.g. full genome).

 - `-r`, `--ref_root`

-  You can specify, path of root directory where the species directory will be searched.
+ Specify a path of root directory where the species directory will be searched.

 - `-c`, `--variant_caller`